minimalist-nlp/gpt2-text-generation/README.md

 ```

 ### Code Style:
-To make sure all the code follows the same style we use [Black](https://github.com/psf/black).# gpt2-languagemodel
+To make sure all the code follows the same style I use [Black](https://github.com/psf/black).